CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/Printing/_index.md

 weight = 5
 +++

-Once you load the USB drive back into the printer, if the file you wish to print was recently uploaded to the USB it will appear automatically
+Once you load the USB drive back into the printer, if the file you wish to print was recently uploaded to the USB it will appear automatically.

 ![image](/images/107.png)

-If this is the file you wish to print, simply click the knob and it will begin printing
+If this is the file you wish to print, simply click the knob and it will begin printing.

 ![image](/images/108.png)